Anza, California: Demographics

-According to the 2010 United States Census, Anza had a median household income of $39,637, with 11.5% of the population living below the federal poverty line.
+There were 1,406 housing units at an average density of 51.0 /mi2, of which 1,194 (84.9%) were occupied.
+Of these, 73.9% were owner-occupied, and 26.1% were occupied by renters.

 Culture

-Due to its history and relative isolation for hundreds of years, Anza is dissimilar to many areas in California settled during the same period.
-The cultural identity of many long-time Anzanites exhibits the marked influence of Cahuillan aboriginal culture on the White population, expressed in terms of art and folklore.

 During the 1990s, the community enjoyed an increasingly widespread reputation as a growing artists colony featuring newcomers from as far away as Europe.
 Common free-time activities include trail wandering, local historical activities and festivals as well as motorbiking, rockhounding and horseback riding along the Anza Trail.
 The Mountain Cahuilla operate a casino from their reservation on the southwestern edge of the community.

 Every summer, Anza has a parade to celebrate the Fourth of July.
 This festival is called Anza Days and is celebrated by the whole town, and people travel miles each year to see it.

 Anza also has a local gymkhana horseshowing circuit put on by the Lions Club six months out of the year.
 This is also a popular event the public enjoys.